 How to do the 5 Pyramids of Ballandean

-This drive starts and finishes in Ballandean, a mere tiny village on the New England Highway, but home to the trendy St Jude’s Cafe & Cellar Door where the menu and coffee tempt as a perfect start or finish the day with breakfast/brunch or afternoon tea (before you leave, check with cafe for current open dates).
+This drive starts in Ballandean, a tiny village on the New England Highway, home to the trendy St Jude’s Cellar Door & Bistro where the menu and coffee tempt as a perfect start or finish the day (Open Friday to Monday for breakfast, lunch, coffee and cakes).

 Yes it’s a giant pyramid.
 Yes it’s sitting in a farm paddock!
 The giant stone pyramid sits by a quiet roadside, unknown and unseen by many travellers, so don’t make the same mistake.
 The Ballandean Pyramid is on private property, so no climbing it or walking to the base, but approach within 25m at the nearest roadside and stop for an impressive view and photo opportunity.